Finale: Perfect Layout PluginThe Perfect Layout plugin optimizes the page layout in the score and all parts of a Finale document with one click.

 - Invalid composite time sigs that are actually non-composite time sigs are included in the rest check for time signature matching.

-- Rebar is optionally possible (same as Utilites->Rebar, but off by default because of its side effects on quantization)
+- Rebar is optionally possible (same as Utilites->Rebar, turned off by default because of its side effects on quantization)

-- Measures can optionally be padded with rests if incomplete (by default this option is off in order not to pad layers that are incomplete on purpose)
+- Measures can optionally be padded with rests if incomplete (turned off by default, in order not to pad layers that are incomplete on purpose)

-- Removes stunted slurs and hairpins that start and end on the same note/position.
+- Removes stunted slurs that start and end on the same note/position. (m.5)

 - Deletes invisible articulations with invalid articulation definitions (i.e. those articulation definitions that were already deleted).

-- Manual adjustments of slurs can be removed
+- Manual adjustments of slurs can be removed. (m.24)

 - Accidentally flipped hairpins that start and end in the same measure are corrected.

-- Accidentally flipped ties are removed if there are no voice2 entries and no entries in other layers.
+- Accidentally flipped ties are corrected if there are no voice2 entries and no entries in other layers (only if the FlipTie flag is used, not with the Special flag). (m.54)

-- Accidentally flipped/frozen stems are removed if there are no voice2 entries and no entries in other layers.
+- Accidentally flipped/frozen stems are corrected if there are no voice2 entries and no entries in other layers. (m.31)

 - Corrects messed up measure number region indices.

-- Expressive text expressions which are assigned to non-expressive text categories are automatically shifted to 'Expressive Text'.
+- Typical expressive text expressions which are assigned to non-expressive text categories are automatically shifted to 'Expressive Text'. (legato in m.52)

-- Tempo mark text expressions which are assigned to non-tempo mark categories are automatically shifted to 'Tempo Marks'.
+- Typical tempo mark text expressions which are assigned to non-tempo mark categories are automatically shifted to 'Tempo Marks'.

-- Tempo alteration text expressions which are assigned to non-tempo alteration categories are automatically shifted to 'Tempo Alterations'.
+- Typical tempo alteration text expressions which are assigned to non-tempo alteration categories are automatically shifted to 'Tempo Alterations'.
+(A tempo in m.79)

 - Measure number expressions which are assigned to the "Miscellaneous" category can be shifted to "Rehearsal Marks".